It’s a treat to discover Made in America options for the scary holiday.

 Celebrate the harvest by following tips from Brooklyn-based Susty Party, which makes most of its eco-friendly products in the United States (and all in North America).
 You can find Susty Party plates, bowls, cups, napkins, silverware, and other items at retailers like Whole Foods Market and Wegmans.

 Looking for more traditional Halloween décor?
 Norton’s USA sells a wide-variety of Halloween-themed items, including paper goods such as napkins and plates to artificial pumpkins and gourds to creepy portraits.
 Can’t make it to the company’s store in Barrington, Ill.?
-As of Monday morning, Norton’s offered free shipping on all orders over $50.
+Norton’s ships nationwide.

 Meanwhile, Martha Stewart has a few American-made ideas how to make your Halloween gathering a good thing, including using Ball mason jars for serving brews (she suggests Owl’s Brew tea — but we’ll point out that there are plenty of delicious craft brews out there if you’re looking for something a bit stronger).
-Ball also offers a number of holiday-themed tips on its website, including this Jack-o-Lantern jar.
+Ball also offers a number of holiday-themed tips on its Pinterest page.